Submissions

 How to Submit:

-Email your submission to longandshortlit@gmail.com.
-For the subject line, please identify your last name, whether your piece is long- or short-form, the genre, and the theme to which you are submitting (ex: Zeitler, Long Poetry, Playlist for the Apocalypse).
+All submissions are accepted through our external submissions manager, Submittable.
+Please submit your piece under the appropriate genre form: poetry, fiction, or CNF.
 We welcome and encourage hybrid pieces!
 However, for the sake of our workflow, choose the genre that you feel best represents the piece, and leave a note in your cover letter about how you see the piece functioning.
-Attach your piece as a docx or PDF, and write a cover letter for the body of the email that includes the title of the piece, word count or line count as applicable, and a brief third person biographical statement.
+Write a cover letter that includes the title of the piece, word count or line count as applicable, and a brief third person biographical statement.
 Feel free to let us know how you heard about The Long and Short of It!

 General Submission Guidelines

-All submissions should be the sole work of the author—we emphatically do not accept AI generated work, in whole or in part.
+All submissions should be sent through Submittable, and must be the sole work of the author—we emphatically do not accept AI generated work, in whole or in part.
 We also do not accept previously published work.
 Simultaneous submissions are welcome, as long as work is withdrawn immediately upon its acceptance elsewhere.
-To withdraw a piece for any reason, email longandshortlit@gmail.com, with your last name and “Withdrawal” as the subject line (ex: Zeitler Withdrawal).
-In the body of the email, identify the form, genre, and theme of the piece, as well as its title.
-Please do not send more than one short-form and one long-form piece per theme.
-If submitting to both long- and short-forms, send each in a separate email with a separate cover letter.
-These submissions do not need to be in the same genre.
+To partially withdraw one or more short submissions from a group, use the message function in Submittable.
+Please wait 6 months after having a piece published in The Long and the Short of It to submit again.
+Please do not send more than one short-form and one long-form piece at a time.
+Wait until pieces are accepted or rejected to submit again.
 Once a piece has been submitted, we will not consider edits until the piece has been accepted.
 At this stage, we or the author may request minor adjustments, but not substantial revisions.

 The Long & The Short of It acquires first publishing rights.
 Copyright of all accepted submissions remains with the author.